sthio90/neo4j-mcp/README.md

 ## Features

 - **Natural Language Querying**: Ask complex questions in plain English.
 The server leverages an LLM that can inspect the graph schema to generate accurate Cypher queries.
+- **Simple Note Retrieval**: Get discharge summaries or radiology reports by patient/admission ID without complex searching.
 - **Structured API**: A robust set of commands for precise data retrieval (e.g., get a specific patient, list diagnoses for an admission).
-- **Semantic Search**: Utilizes vector embeddings on clinical notes to find information based on meaning, not just keywords.
+- **Content-Based Search**: Use natural language queries to search within clinical notes and find specific medical information.
 - **Schema Awareness**: Includes a tool to fetch the database schema, which is crucial for enabling an LLM to write accurate queries.
 - **Flexible Output**: Get results in JSON for programmatic use or in human-readable tables and markdown.